-Making your dog into a service dog is easy, as long as you qualify for a service dog and your dog can be trained as a service dog.
+Making your dog into a service dog is not super complicated, as long as you qualify for a service dog and your dog can be trained as a service dog.

 The first step is to make sure you qualify.
 In order to qualify for a service dog, you must have a diagnosis for one or more physical or psychiatric disabilities or disorders.
 These can include, but are not limited to, the following: